netdata/netdata/docs/tutorials/collect-apache-nginx-web-logs.md

 effort comes with a ton of improvements.

 You can now use the [LTSV log format](http://ltsv.org/), track Transport Layer Security (TLS) and cipher usage, and the whole parser is faster than ever.
-In one test on a system with Solid State Drive (SSD) storage, the collector consistently parsed the logs for 200,000 requests in
+In one test on a system with solid state drive (SSD) storage, the collector consistently parsed the logs for 200,000 requests in
 200ms, using ~30% of a single core.
 To learn more about these improvements, see our [v1.19 release post](https://blog.netdata.cloud/posts/release-1.19/).

 The [go.d plugin](https://github.com/netdata/go.d.plugin/tree/master/modules/weblog) is currently compatible with